sksoumik/programming_notes/README.md

 - Organize data into one or more tables.
 - Each table has rows and columns.
 - An unique identifier is added in each row.
+- B+ tree is the main data structure

 Relational database management systems: mysql, postgresql, mariadb, oracle etc.